YasinAlhadi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12_script that prints all possible combinations of two letters, except oo 13_script that prints a number with two decimal places script that converts a number from base 10 to base 16
+12_script that prints all possible combinations of two letters, except oo 13_script that prints a number with two decimal places script that converts a number from base 10 to base 16 16_script that prints every other line from the input, starting with the first line